Skip to content

 SOLAR POWER — We use solar power, so please limit your use of hair dryers, curling irons etc. Cabin heaters, water heaters, refrigerators and stoves are all propane.
 Please let us know ahead of time if you have a sleep machine or anything that requires power at night.

-COMPUTERS, CELL PHONES, TVS — There is no cell phone coverage and no television at the ranch.
-Wifi is only at the lodge and is limited.
-Texting and video telephony works on most mobile phones.
+COMPUTERS, CELL PHONES, TVS — There is no cell phone coverage or television at the ranch.
+Wifi is only at the lodge where you can call or text.
 It’s a great idea to download movies or books before arriving.

 LAUNDRY – There is a guest laundry on the back side of the lodge for summer guests only as the lodge is closed after mid September.
 We are on solar power so please just do laundry when necessary or when the sun is shining — open 7 am to 7 pm.